-Whether you are planning to hire some new employees or need some to replace those who have left, you need to accelerate the time to competency for these new joinees.
-After all, you can’t let your productivity suffer as your new employees get up to speed.
-Therefore, you need to have an effective on boarding program in place to:
+Whether you plan to hire some new employees or need some to replace those who have left, you need to accelerate the time to competency for these new joiners.
+After all, you can't let your productivity suffer as your new employees get up to speed.
+Therefore, you need to have an effective onboarding program in place to:

 - Realize cost savings

 - Ensure better employee assimilation and boost retention rates

 - Improve the consistency of the staffing process, and